HaoxinSEU/IPEO-Project/README.md

-# IPEO-Project
+# IPEO 2023 Project: Forest Classification for Swiss Alps

-This is the repo for IPEO project 2023.
+This is the repo for our IPEO 2023 Project.

 ## Author
   - Cyril Golaz